thecode/ha-rpi_gpio/README.md

 # Home Assistant Raspberry Pi GPIO custom integration

-**This is a spin-off from the original Home Assistant integration which was marked as deprecated and will be removed in Home Assistant Core 2022.6.**
+**This is a spin-off from the original Home Assistant integration, which was removed in Home Assistant Core version 2022.6.**

 The `rpi_gpio` integration supports the following platforms: `Binary Sensor`, `Cover`, `Switch`